cmvandrevala/more-than-equations/content/Computer Science/Labs/I've Got the Power.md

 ## 📝 Thought Provoking Questions

+1. Create a [heatmap](https://www.atlassian.com/data/charts/heatmap-complete-guide) of your results.
+Plot the number (`x`) on the vertical axis and the power (`n`) on the horizontal axis.
+Color each cell with the average time it takes to do the computation.
+Post this chart in the discussion board for everyone to see.
+You are allowed to use software to create the heatmap, if you would like.
-1. Which of the inputs (`x` or `n`) seems to have a larger effect on the runtime of the three algorithms?
+1. Does `x` or `n` seem to have a larger effect on the runtime of the three algorithms?
+Why do you think that is?
 1. Which of the three algorithms seem to run the fastest for large values of `x`?
+Why do you think that is?
 1. Which of the three algorithms seem to run the fastest for large values of `n`?
+Why do you think that is?
-1. Do you notice a difference in performance between the divide and conquer algorithms, with an without a temporary variable?
+1. Do you notice a difference in performance between the divide and conquer algorithms, with and without a temporary variable?
 If so, what do you notice?
-Note: you may or may not see a difference here!
-It truly depends on what your compiler is doing behind the scenes to help optimize these functions.
-1. What do you think the Big-O value for each of these algorithms might be?
+1. What is the Big-O value for each of these algorithms?
+Does your data support this?
-1. Which of these functions do you think has the largest memory footprint.
+1. Which of these functions has the largest memory footprint.
 Why do you think this?

 ## 💼 Add-Ons For the Portfolio